Remediation Options

 Submit a PDF for Professional Remediation Services

-If you decide to have your PDF remediated by a professional remediation service, please use one of the PDF companies that the University has contracted.
+If you decide to have your PDF remediated by a professional remediation service, please use one of the PDF companies that the University has contracted:

-Remember to Review Your PDF Content Before Submitting for Remediation
+Important: Review Your PDF Content Before Submitting for Remediation